benfertig/timestamper/extra_files/build_instructions/Run_and_build_from_source_mac.md

 ```
 Time Stamper 0.2.0
 ```
-Once again, if you have the source code associated with version 0.1.0 of the *Time Stamper* program, then this directory will not exist and you should create it.
+Once again, if you have the source code associated with version 0.1.0 of the *Time Stamper* program, then this directory will not exist and you will need to create it.

 Once you have located the correct folder, place the *Time Stamper* application (.app) you previously generated into this folder.